 The code is on Github: https://github.com/Tafkas/KostalPikoPy

 A friend of mine had a photovoltaic system (consisting of 14 solar panels) installed on his rooftop last year.
-After a little talk I offered to setup a monitoring solution which provides him with the data in real-time.
+After a little talk I offered to setup a monitoring solution which provides him the data in real-time.
 The current setup comes with an inverter by the company Kostal.

 The Kostal Piko 5.5 runs an internal web server showing statistics like current power, daily energy, total energy plus specific information for each string.
 Unfortunately the web page and the bundled software look like they were designed in the late 90s and development has been abandoned:

 The power inverter itself logs data at either a 15 minutes interval for about 100 days or at an hour interval for about 400 days.
 At the current setting the 15 minutes interval has been selected.
 Furthermore my friend took notes irregularly from the built-in liquid-crystal display.

 The plan was set.
 A Raspberry Pi would fetch data from the inverter, store it in a database and a web application would render the results to a browser: